Boston Domestic Assault & Battery Lawyer

 The Victim no longer wants to press charges even though I was arrested.
 Will the court drop the charges against me?

-Following your arrest, if the victim wants to drop charges, unfortunately the district attorney’s office will likely not drop the charges.
-This is a common misconception, but you should understand that the prosecution would not drop the charges as a way to try to “protect” the victim.
 Because domestic assault and battery is a complicated charge, dropping the charge is looked at as being an injustice towards the victim, even if the victims themselves wish to drop the charges.

 While the charges against you may not be dropped, it is important that you contact an attorney who understands domestic assault and battery laws.
 Having someone in your corner who knows the laws and how to fight the charge in court could greatly impact your chances of being found not guilty on the charge.
 If the domestic assault and battery charge involves your spouse, you should know that he or she could assert the marital privilege; this means that your spouse does not legally have to testify against you.
-A DelSignore Law attorney can explain the marital privilege and other aspects of the case to you.
+Without the testimony of the victim, the case will likely be dismissed unless either of the three conditions are met and the district attorney pushes forward with the case on these grounds: